mlflow/mlflow/docs/source/getting-started/registering-first-model/step2-explore-registered-model.rst

 Before diving in, it's import to note that Mlflow is designed to abstract complexity from the user and this directory structure is just for illustration purposes.
-Furthermore, on remote deployments, which is recommended for production use cases, the `tracking server` and `model registry` will be on object store (S3, ADLS, GCS, etc.) and a relational database (PostgreSQL), respectively.
+Furthermore, on remote deployments, which is recommended for production use cases, the tracking server will be on object store (S3, ADLS, GCS, etc.) and the model registry will be on a relational database (PostgreSQL, MySQL, etc.).

 .. code-block:: text